 Learn more about the difference between design rights and other IP rights.

-2. Do you know about the two-step process for securing design right protection?
+2. Do you know about the 2 -step process for securing design right protection?

-Australia has a two-step process for securing design right protection: Registration and Certification.
+Australia has a 2- step process for securing design right protection: Registration and Certification.

 Both steps are necessary to legally enforce your design right.
 This means that you can take action to stop others from using it without your permission.